Taylor Swift sweeps top prize at American Music Awards

 The American Music Awards nominees and winners are chosen by the public, who vote online and via Twitter, and the awards are given out during a live three-hour ceremony held at the Nokia Theater in Los Angeles and broadcast on ABC.

-British boy band One Direction, whose fans were lined up outside the red carpet to get a glimpse of them, beat Swift and Timberlake for the best pop/rock album for "Take Me Home" and also won favorite pop/rock group.
-Other winners included Luke Bryan for favorite male country artist, Swedish DJ Avicii as favorite electronic dance music artist, and singer Marc Anthony for favorite Latin artist.
+British boy band One Direction, whose fans were lined up outside the red carpet to get a glimpse of them, beat Swift and Timberlake for the best pop/rock album for "Take Me Home" and also won favourite pop/rock group.
+Other winners included Luke Bryan for favourite male country artist, Swedish DJ Avicii as favourite electronic dance music artist, and singer Marc Anthony for favourite Latin artist.

 RIHANNA, GAGA, CYRUS LEAD PERFORMERS